- Plesk for Linux

 The Let's Encrypt Team

-- Checking example.com certificate in the browser shows certificate expiration date far from the one in the email notification.
+- In a browser example.com certificate shows certificate expiration date far from the one in the email notification.

 - The current certificate has additional domains and/or aliases included.